bettier/projectRISHI/README.md

 # Project RISHI Website

+## Prototype
+Prototype is deployed at project-rishi.herokuapp.com

 ## Documentation
-Project Documentation is in Documentation.pdf
+Documentation to help in basic administration is in Documentation.pdf

 ## Running the website
 1. Pull the repository